-Product Basis for determining quantity of benefits provided • Non-life • Passage of time (i.e. akin to the premium earned pattern) Group business • Accident and Health Quota share • The same basis as the underlying contracts, including reinsurance expected new underlying contracts within the reinsurance contract boundary • Excess of loss and stop • Passage of time (i.e. akin to the premium earned pattern) loss reinsurance
+Product Basis for determining quantity of benefits provided Non-lifeGroup businessAccident and Health • Passage of time (i.e. akin to the premium earned pattern) Quota share reinsurance • The same basis as the underlying contracts, including expected new underlying contracts within the reinsurance contract boundary • Excess of loss and stop loss reinsurance • Passage of time (i.e. akin to the premium earned pattern)